Yanran1123/CIS3260/README.md

 ### 4. Grading Policy

 ### 5. Schedule

+ + Click the hyperlink of each topic to see its corresponding materials.

 | Session | Date  | Topic                         | Assignment                             | Project |
 |:-------:|:-----:| :----------------------------:|:--------------------------------------:|:-------:|
 | 1       | 08.22 | Introduction                  | Assignment 1 out.
 Due 08.27 at 11:55pm |  |